Michael Harris II Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.70 team ERA that ranks 25th among all league pitching staffs.
+- The Nationals have a 4.66 team ERA that ranks 24th across all league pitching staffs.

-- Nationals pitchers combine to surrender 83 total home runs at a rate of 1.4 per game (to rank 25th in baseball).
+- Nationals pitchers combine to rank 23rd in baseball in home runs allowed (83 total, 1.3 per game).

-- In his last outing on Friday against the Philadelphia Phillies, the righty threw 5 1/3 innings, allowing four earned runs while surrendering six hits.
+- The left-hander last pitched on Saturday against the Philadelphia Phillies, when he tossed six innings, allowing three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.